subhartheed/RedHat-Test.io/docs/index.md

 The **ownCloud Desktop Synchronization Client** is used for synchronizing files with the desktop computer.
 As a user, you can download the latest version of the ownCloud Desktop Synchronization Client from the [ownCloud download page](https://owncloud.org/download/), and can run on various platforms like Microsoft Windows, Mac OS X, and variants of Linux distributions.

 ownCloud Desktop Synchronization Client enables the user to:
+## Enable Users to connect to the ownCloud Server